caneroj1/hauth/README.md

 -- routes.
 It returns a UUID if all authentication is successful.
 ----------------
 -- 2.
 -- Use the `authGuard` function to guard this route.
-It will look for a jwt, decode it, make sure it is valid and not expired, and return the UUID from the token.
+It will look for a jwt,-- decode it, make sure it is valid and not expired, and return the UUID
+--from the token.
 ----------------
 -- 3.
--- Use the `authenticator` function to authenticate a "user" and return a jwt.
-The `authenticator` accepts a UUID, so presumably this happens after username/password authentication gets the UUID.
-The jwt returned from the `authenticator` will be checked in the `authGuard`. main :: IO () main = do
+-- Use the `authenticator` function to authenticate a "user" and return a -- jwt.
+The `authenticator` accepts a UUID, so presumably this happens after -- username/password authentication gets the UUID.
+The jwt returned from the -- `authenticator` will be checked in the `authGuard`. main :: IO () main = do
   -- 1.